FrankieFinancial/onboarding-widget/README.md

         3. .ff-document-form, same as .ff-document-form above
     6. .ff-warning-success
     7. .ff-failure-view
 6. Most basic elements come from our external component library and for that reason they have stronger targeted styles.
-They are elements such as Form inputs, Progress Bar, Dropdowns, Check Boxes, Buttons and What we call Go Ahead Buttons, which are Buttons with And Icon, Text, Hint and an Arrow icon pointing to the right.
+They are elements such as Form Inputs, Progress Bar, Dropdowns, Check Boxes, Buttons and What we call Go Ahead Buttons, which are Buttons with an Icon, Label Text, Hint text and an Arrow icon pointing to the right.
 They can still be targeted but might require greater specificity, including the use of !important rules.
 Their inner structure is the following.
     1. Button
         1. button.ff-basic-button, which is a simple button element
     2. Go Ahead Button
         1. button.ff-goahead-button
           2. .ff-icon, the custom icon
           3. .ff-label
-              1. .ff-title, title in bold
+              1. .ff-main-label, title in bold
-              2. .ff-subtitle, small italic hint below title
+              2. .ff-hint-label, small italic hint below title
           4. .ff-arrow, the arrow icon
     3. Progress Bar
         1. .ff-progress-bar, grey container